 Missouri football 2013

-The Missouri Tigers defeated the Texas A&M Aggies 28-21 on Saturday at Memorial Stadium to win the SEC East Division.
+The Missouri Tigers were defeated by the Auburn Tigers in the SEC Championship game in Atlanta.
 The Missourian provided score updates and social media posts during the game.

 - Auburn vs. Missouri